International Refugee Care Course

 Today’s world has more international refugees seeking relief and asylum than at any time since the end of WWII.
 Eighty-six percent of refugees are hosted in developing countries, severely straining existing social infrastructures.
 This course will introduce the principles of international refugee care, including the four recognized phases: pre-emergency/mitigation phase, emergency phase, post-emergency/maintenance phase, and the resolution/repatriation phase.
 Throughout these phases, refugee care leaders must attend to complex issues over security, dependency, mental health, location of settlements, and host-refugee relationships.

 This is a comprehensive course built around the required textbook “The New Odyssey: The Story of the Twenty-First Century Refugee Crisis Hardcover,” by Patrick Kingsley (Liveright Publishing Corp, 2017).
 Academic credit earned is 2 credit hours.
-Sample the INMED learning experience with this 15-minute Free Demo Online Course.
+Sample the INMED learning experience with this 15-minute Free Demo Short Self-Paced Course.

-At the completion of the Professional Certificate Course in International Refugee Care, learners will be able to demonstrate using case-studies and simulation:
+At the completion of the International Refugee Care Course, learners will be able to demonstrate using case-studies and simulation:

 - Describe the scope of the worldwide refugee crisis